 Strafe left and right between attack waves.
 Standing still gets you flattened.

 Save Requiem Bullets for the head pustules.
 Grenades for clusters.
-Shotgun for the core.
+W870 Police shotgun for the core.

 After you destroy enough waves of pustules, Victor will grab Leon with one of his arms.
 Don't panic — this is meant to happen.
 A series of button prompts will appear on screen.
 Tap the indicated buttons (default: square/X repeatedly, then triangle/Y) to escape.